 Except for jeera-coriander paste, tomato and coriander leaves are also used for making light Bengali fish curry, which enhances the taste and flavour of this recipe.
 Whereas the tanginess of tomato balances the taste and flavour of spices on other hand coriander leaves(dhone pata) add an extra flavour to this fish curry.

 A very popular Bengali proverb is common in our community, “Mach e Bhat e Bangali”.
 Means Bengalis can not live without fish and rice.
 That is why wherever we go outside Bengal, we always search for freshwater fish for making our Bengali fish curry recipe.
-As Rui or Rohu and Katla are most commonly available in all Indian markets, so sitting in any Indian state, we Bengali can easily make this stomach-soothing light macher jhol and enjoy.
+As Rui or Rohu and Katla are most commonly available in all Indian fish markets, so sitting in any Indian state, we Bengali can easily make this stomach-soothing light fish curry macher jhol and enjoy.

-If you want to have a healthy and tasty light Bengali fish curry for your regular diet, then must try this Katla macher jhol and my step by step recipe will help you to make it easier.
+If you want to have a healthy and tasty light Bengali fish curry for your regular diet, then must try this macher jhol and my step by step recipe will help you to make it easier.

 You may check my other macher jhol recipes- Shol macher jhal jhol, Kalo Jeere Kancha Lanka Bata Diye Ilish Macher Jhol.

 Katla macher jhol recipe – a light Bengali fish curry

 Katla macher jhol – a simple light and healthy fish curry recipe of our Bengali cuisine made with Jhinge, aloo, danta, ada-jeere-dhone bata.

 For frying fish